I changed my Amazon Elastic Compute Cloud (Amazon EC2) Linux instance to a Nitro-based instance, and now it doesn't boot.

 Resolution

-To migrate an Amazon EC2 Linux Xen instance type, run the AWSSupport-MigrateXenToNitroLinux AWS Systems Manager Automation runbook.
+To automatically check your prerequisites when you migrate a Xen instance to Nitro, run the AWSSupport-MigrateXenToNitroLinux AWS Systems Manager Automation runbook.

-Verify that you turned on enhanced networking and that the ENA driver is installed
+Verify that you activated enhanced networking and installed the ENA driver

-To check whether the ENA driver is installed, run the following command:
+To check whether you installed the ENA driver, run the following command:

 sudo modinfo ena |grep -i '^version:' || echo "ENA module not available, try modprobe ena"

-If the ENA driver isn't installed then, see Activate enhanced networking on your instance and choose Amazon Linux.
-For more information about the latest ENA drivers, see Linux kernel driver for Elastic Network Adapter (ENA) family on the GitHub website.
+If you didn't install the ENA driver, then install the ENA driver for your EC2 Windows instance.
+To install the ENA driver for a Linux instance, see Linux kernel driver for Elastic Network Adapter (ENA) family on the GitHub website.

 Install the NVMe driver